 If you’re planning on heading on a trip to this eco-wonderland soon, here are some of the remarkable Galapagos animals you can see during your trip.

 Galapagos Sea Lion

-The sea lion is one of the first animals you’re likely to encounter during your vacation as there are over 20,000 of them in the Galapagos Islands.
+The sea lion is one of the first animals you’re likely to encounter during your Galapagos Islands vacation as there are over 20,000 of them in the island chain.
 Originally from California, the Galapagos sea lions adapted to the islands’ warmer environment and evolved into a different type of species.
 Sea lions are often spotted lounging on rocks, swimming in the ocean, or socializing on land with other sea lions, as they prefer to live in groups.